windelicato/vscode-aem/README.md

 - Only supports Maven-based AEM projects with standard archetype structure.
 - Profile detection assumes conventional profile names and plugin usage.
-- On macOS, Java may still appear in the Dock even with `-Djava.awt.headless=true`.
-Add `-Dapple.awt.UIElement=true` to fully suppress the Dock icon.
+- On macOS, Java may not boot in the background on first run

 ---